-This week’s mod focus is on the Saarinen Tulip Chair by Eero Saarinen by Finnish American sculptor and designer Eero Saarinen.
+This week’s mod focus is on the Saarinen Tulip Chair by Finnish American sculptor and designer Eero Saarinen.
 This famous neofuturistic chair was first created in 1956.
 This specific chair design won the Museum of Modern Art Award in 1969.

 Like many of the well-loved designs created during the 1950s, the Saarinen Tulip Chair was born from a need for affordable and fresh takes on everyday furniture.
 Saarinen was dissatisfied with the leg design of most dining room furniture.
 He called the typical leg design, “slum of legs,” for this reason.